Ayohtunde/Ayohtunde/README.md

 - 👋 Hi, I’m @Ayohtunde
-- 👀 I’m interested in anyththing that had to do with web3
+- 👀 I’m interested in anything that has to do with web3
 - 🌱 I’m a UI/UX Designer and community manager
 - 💞️ I’m looking to collaborate on projects related to web3 and crypto
 - 📫 How to reach me ...
 Email - ayotundebayode01@gmail.com, Twitter - @ayohtunde